-Again, let us consider the eligibility of nouns in N_1 , the crucial condition for recursion.
-As shown in Table 1, 4 of the N_1 nouns are measure words as in a piece of fish, a bit of cheese, two cups of juice, and a box of food.
-The remaining Ns all express internal possession in the sense defined earlier: N_1 is a part, component, attribute, characteristic, and other inherent property of N_2 .
-Examples include picture of the boy, middle of the night, time of the day, day of the week, color of the flower, head of the man, etc. Importantly 20 out of 24 guarantees productivity by the TSP (again, $\theta{24}=7$): internal possession can be regarded as the productive condition for N_2 nouns, with the 4 measure words lexicalized as exceptions.
+Again, let us consider the eligibility of nouns in N1, the crucial condition for recursion.
+As shown in Table 1, 4 of the N1 nouns are measure words as in a piece of fish, a bit of cheese, two cups of juice, and a box of food.
+The remaining Ns all express internal possession in the sense defined earlier: N1 is a part, component, attribute, characteristic, and other inherent property of N2.
+Examples include picture of the boy, middle of the night, time of the day, day of the week, color of the flower, head of the man, etc. Importantly 20 out of 24 guarantees productivity by the TSP (again, $\theta{24}=7$): internal possession can be regarded as the productive condition for N2 nouns, with the 4 measure words lexicalized as exceptions.

 Unlike the s-possessive, noun animacy does provide a categorical criterion for the N_2 position in of-possessives: 22 out of 24 nouns are inanimate, and the two animate exceptions are both nouns referring to humans, in a fixed expression: daddy/man of the house.
 This usage is also consistent with the semantic characterization of internal possession-if the child understood it as intended: the man or daddy is understood as the (senior) male member of a family as opposed to some male or father residing in the house.1 It is possible that some kinship terms, always animate, may be used in the of-possessive.
-Although none is found in the input corpus, both the son of the mother and the mother of the child can be found in adult corpora.
-One reason may be that mother and child inherently possess each other by definition; see also footnote 1.
-Another, simpler, reason may be that learners eventually encounter expressions such as mother of Dragons and (in) the name of the mother: the attestation of mother in both N1 and N2 guarantees recursion by fiat according to our formulation.
+Although none is found

 1 The inanimacy condition is likely to remain productive even if we expand the learner's vocabulary.
 The entire 12.6-million-word corpus contains 630 N1 nouns in the of-possessive, only 17 are animate: man, daddy, mother, baby, friend, boss, prince, fan, director, boy, girl, principal, president, father, family, cousin, and author.
-These are
+These are numerically well below the TSP threshold and can be lexicalized as exceptions, or learned as a group (i.e., nouns referring to humans).
+Notably, nouns referring to animals, of which there are many, never make an appearance in N1.